 Besides pit bulls, the Centers for Disease Control has identified several breeds of dogs that account for most dog bites in the country.
 These “high-risk” breeds include:

 - Doberman Pinschers

 Pit bulls are considered dangerous by definition under Ohio law.
 All other dogs get a “one bite” rule, which means that the dog has had to show a “dangerous propensity” once before in its life.

 Dangerous and vicious dogs must be penned in or securely tied under Ohio law.

 In Ohio, the owner of a vicious dog must maintain a liability insurance policy providing coverage of not less than $100,000 for damages caused by the dog.

-If you or your child has been bitten by a dog, please contact us by calling 1-888-534-4850 to discuss your case for free with an experienced Ohio dog bite lawyer or send us a Blog Message to schedule a time to talk.
+If a dog has bitten you or your child, please contact us by calling 1-888-534-4850 to discuss your case for free with an experienced Ohio personal injury lawyer, or send us a Blog Message to schedule a time to talk.

 We advocate strongly on behalf of injured victims of dog bites across Ohio, with convenient locations in Akron, Canton, Cincinnati, Cleveland, Columbus, and Toledo.